Lussebullen/DD2480_DECIDE/README.md

 Implemented the decide function in `App.java`, LIC 0, 5, 10, 13 and corresponding unit tests for the LICs.
 Performed pull request reviews.

 - ##### [Mathias Duedahl](https://github.com/Lussebullen)
 Implemented LIC 1, 6, 11 and corresponding unit tests for the LICs.
 Performed pull request reviews early in the project.
 Initially I took part in setting up work structure with suggested skeleton code framework and Kanban board for delegating work.
+Contributed to setting up local build and testing using Maven and Make.

 ## Remarkable Achievement
 ---